cabo/cbor-numbers/draft-bormann-cbor-numbers.md

   solution.
 This is specifically a problem for platform support that works well in most cases, but exhibits some dark corners.
-  E.g., the implementation may support a single NaN value consistently, but not preserving NaN information present in the NaN values.
+  E.g., the implementation may support a single NaN value consistently, but not preserve NaN information present in the NaN values.

-Where an implementation needs to convert between different floating point formats, e.g., because not all formats are fully supported by the platform, or to implement Preferred Serialization (including for Common Deterministic Encoding) in an encoder, conversion of NaNs in these formats is best done by operating on the bit patterns of the
+Where an implementation needs to convert between different floating point formats, e.g., because not all formats are fully supported by the platform, or to implement Preferred Serialization (as needed for Common Deterministic Encoding {{-cde}}) in an encoder, conversion of NaNs in these formats is best done by operating on the bit patterns of the
 {{IEEE754}} number in the following way: